How do online payments work?

 How To Get Started

 If you know which type of integration would be a good fit for your business, the next step is to review the products on the market.
-If they offer self-service sandbox credentials, such as North’s BigCommerce and WooCommerce plugin, you can start trying them out immediately.
+If they offer self-service sandbox credentials, such as North’s BigCommerce and WooCommerce Payment Plugin, you can start trying them out immediately.
 Otherwise, contact the payment company to discuss your integration needs and they will provide the credentials and step by step instructions to start testing the products you’re interested in.